-I've been doing international expansion work for 20 years.
+I've been doing international expansion work for a long time.
 In that time some things have stayed the same and some have changed completely.

 So how should hypergrowth businesses in 2022 think about going global?

 Going Global - A Luxury Strategy Gone Mass Market

 Until the year 2000 or so only Fortune 500 companies did global strategy well.
 Only they had the luxury of considering the entire world for geographic expansion.
 Global expansion was time consuming and expensive.
 It was also little understood for executive teams focused on domestic markets.